Pyotr Kleinmichel

 He was responsible for building the Saint Petersburg–Moscow Railway and for restoring the Winter Palace after the 1837 fire.
 It was rumored that Nicholas I promoted his career because Kleinmichel adopted the Emperor's illegitimate children as his own.
 His first wife divorced him, citing his sexual dysfunction.

 Family

 Kleinmichel was married twice, first in 1816 to Varvara Kokoshkina (died 1842), the granddaughter of the business magnate Alexei Turchaninov.
 They divorced, according to rumours, because of his impotence.

-In 1832 Kleinmichel married Kleopatra Petrovna Ilyinskaya (October 17, 1811 – January 17, 1865), the relative of Varvara Nelidova.
+In 1832 Kleinmichel married Kleopatra Petrovna Ilyinskaya (October 17, 1811 – January 17, 1865), a relative of Nicholas I's mistress Varvara Nelidova.
 She died of tuberculosis in Paris, and was buried in St. Petersburg.
-She was known in the society as the woman who adopted Nicholas I's illegitimate children.
+She was known in society for adopting Nicholas's illegitimate children.
 They had eight children.